-This project is about sustainably increasing fish production in Myanmar and improving benefit-sharing among fish-dependent communities.
+This project aimed to sustainably increase fish production in Myanmar and improve benefit-sharing among fish-dependent communities.

-It will characterise existing fishery management practices and assess their performance on fish production and benefit distribution in key fish-production areas; field test and adapt improved fisheries management approaches for different access arrangements in key fish-production areas of Ayeyarwady Delta; and strengthen research and development capacities of government, partners and fisheries organisations for improving the management of fisheries and associated natural resources, and providing guidance for governance and policy development.
+It characterised existing fishery management practices and assessed their performance on fish production and benefit distribution in key fish-production areas; field tested and adapted improved fisheries management approaches for different access arrangements in key fish-production areas of Ayeyarwady Delta.
+It also strengthened research and development capacities of government, partners and fisheries organisations for improving the management of fisheries and associated natural resources, and for providing guidance for governance and policy development.

 - Sustainable management of priority fish-producing areas.